bordoley/bordoley.github.io/Resume.md

 ## Previous Work Experience
 *May, 2014 - Feb, 2015*: **Amazon.com, Technical Program Manager** (Items and Offers Pipeline)
+  * Technical integration lead for all major initiatives related to the Amazon catalog across all business units including Amazon retail, Digital and 3rd party sellers.

 *June, 2012 - May, 2014*: **Amazon.com, Software Development Manager** (Cloud Drive Desktop Client for Mac and Windows)
+  * Led a team of six developers and two QA engineers in building and delivering the Amazon Cloud Drive desktop client for Mac and Windows, from scratch and through multiple iterations.
+Lead developer on the initial release of both the Mac and Windows clients.

 *January, 2010 - June, 2012*: **Amazon.com, Technical Program Manager** (AmazonWireless)
+  * Owner of the technical relationship between Amazon and telecom partners at AT&T, Verizon, T-Mobile and Sprint throughout the implementation of AmazonWireless (shipped in Q4/2010).
+  * Architected the replacement AmazonWireless item catalog to take advantage standard Amazon systems including the retail catalog and search, replacing a custom and non-scalable solution.

 *June, 2007 - December, 2009*: **T-mobile, Sr. System Design Engineer** (MyAlbum)